Tesla Roadster Insurance Rates

 | Wyoming | $1,260 | -$154 | -10.9% |

-Choosing high deductibles could save up to $520 each year, whereas increasing liability limits will cost you more.
+Using high physical damage deductibles can save as much as $520 a year, whereas increasing liability limits will increase rates.
 Moving from a 50/100 limit to a 250/500 limit will raise rates by up to $426 extra every year.
 View Rates by Deductible or Liability Limit

-If you have a few points on your driving record or tend to cause accidents, you may be forking out at a minimum $1,700 to $2,300 in extra premium every year, depending on your age.
-Insurance for high-risk drivers can cost anywhere from 43% to 134% more than average.
+If you have a few points on your driving record or tend to cause accidents, you may be forking out at least $1,700 to $2,300 in extra premium every year, depending on your age.
+Insurance for high-risk drivers ranges around 43% to 134% more than a normal policy.
 View High Risk Driver Rates

 | Model Year | Comprehensive | Collision | Liability | Total Premium |